ai-club-uwmadison/ai-club-uwmadison.github.io/README.md

 ## AI@UW Leadership

-#### Co-President & Study Group Leader
+#### Co-President
 <img src="./assets/declan.jpg" alt="drawing" width="100"/>

 Declan Campbell joined AI@UW in fall 2017 and is a sophomore studying Computer Science and Neurobiology at the University of Wisconsin.
-In past internships, Declan has applied [autoencoders](http://ufldl.stanford.edu/tutorial/unsupervised/Autoencoders/) to the task of unsupervised anomaly detection and worked to identify anomalies in non-stationary time series data.
-Declan is leading the [study-tensorflow group](https://ai-club-uwmadison.github.io/projects/) this semester and is excited to help you learn more about AI!
+In past internships, Declan applied [autoencoders](http://ufldl.stanford.edu/tutorial/unsupervised/Autoencoders/) to the task of unsupervised anomaly detection and worked to identify anomalies in non-stationary time series data.
+Declan is excited to meet other students interested in AI and would love to hear more about your project ideas!
+Feel free to reach out to him over Slack or email idcampbell@wisc.edu.

 #### Co-President, Engineering Manager & Study Group Leader
 <img src="./assets/chris.jpg" alt="drawing" width="100"/>